How is Zeffy free?

 31. Launch an interactive online map

-32. Try your skills at a social media challenge
+32. Try your hand at a social media challenge

 This one might seem easy, but getting a social media challenge to catch on, where participants pay to play, takes a bit of luck and a lot of work.